Skip to content

 After getting your UL certification, you’ll be required to let them inspect your product regularly.
 This is to ensure that your product maintains UL’s standards.
 When UL spots that your product is non-compliant, you will be given a variation notice, and you’ll have to resolve any issues as fast as possible.

 Now, it’s harder to do redesigns.
-You’ll have to pick from two options when modifying a certified product.
-Either choose a material approved by UL or send your revised product for another patch of tests.
+When modifying a certified product, you’ll have to pick from two options: Either choose a material approved by UL or send your revised product for another patch of tests.

-There are many steps to getting a UL certification.
-However, you’ll not only get confirmation that your product is safe and reliable, but also your clients will trust you more because of the UL logo.
+Getting a UL certification will not only confirm that your product is safe and reliable but also raise your clients’ trust because of the UL logo.
+However, if your product isn’t finalized before submission, it can take far longer than anticipated

-In the worst-case scenario, you might even ditch the whole project, causing your effort and money to go to waste.
+An unoptimized project will delay your product launch and increase your costs.
+In the worst-case scenario, you might even abandon the whole project, wasting your effort and money.

 Originally published: May 25, 2021